bleenco/ngx-uploader/README.md

 http://ngx-uploader.com

+### Maintenance Information
+We are actively maintain the 4.x branch.
+The 2.x and 3.x are outdated and you should *NOT* use this branches any more.
+Therefore all open issues for that releases will be closed soon.

 **This module has been completely rewritten from scratch with the version `3.0.0`.**

 If you are looking for documentation for version prior to `3.0.0`, please check [2.x.x](https://github.com/jkuri/ngx-uploader/tree/2.x.x) branch.